reactjs/react.dev/beta/src/content/reference/react/useTransition.md

 ### Building a Suspense-enabled router {/*building-a-suspense-enabled-router*/}

-If you're building a React framework or a router, we recommend to mark page navigations as transitions.
+If you're building a React framework or a router, we recommend marking page navigations as transitions.

 ```js {3,6,8}
 function Router() {